rails/sprockets/guides/extending_sprockets.md

 register_preprocessor 'text/css', MySprocketsExtension
 ```

-You can also pass a block to both 2.x and 3.x+, however the number of args the method takes has changed so it's very hard to do that method and support multiple processor interfaces.
+You can also pass a block to both 2.x and 3.x+ processor interfaces, however the number of args the method takes has changed so it's very hard to do that method and support multiple processor interfaces.

-This `render` interface is deprecated, instead you should use the `call` interface.
+This Sprockets 2.x `render` interface is deprecated, instead you should use the `call` interface which was introduced in Sprockets 3.x.
 Whatever you pass to the processor can have a `call` method, it does not need to be a class.

 ```ruby